Register marriage

 - all legally binding divorce decrees (with facts and reasons for the decision)

-- if you have children together with your future spouse or if you have custody of children from previous marriages, you will also need the following:
+- if you as the future spouses have children together or have custody of children from previous marriages, you will also need

 - Birth certificates of the children